Voggastur/interactive-frontend-project/README.md

 * [Wireframes.pdf](assets/wireframes/wireframe.pdf)

-I changed the direction of the game to go horizontally instead of vertical since I wanted to stand out from other examples of similar games I found on the Internet.
+1. I changed the direction of the game to scroll horizontal instead of vertical since I wanted to stand out from other examples I found on the internet.

-1. Initially I changed the heading into a very long hovering slidebar, later I understood it to be impractical so I made a centralised unfolding Home nav with 3 more buttons sliding out of it in 3 directions.
-In the end I settled for a regular Bootstrap navbar anyway because my skills at the moment wasn't up to the task of making it fully responsive for mobile screens.
-At least not with the looming deadline.

-2. The idea of the navbar-brand came to be when I saw styled singular letters online, so I searched google pictures for 2 icons of J and K, my initials, and put them next to each other in an online paint editor editor and made a new favicon with the size 512x512.
-I used a .png for navbar-brand and converted it to .ico for my favicon.ico head link.
+2. The spaceship can move in 4 directions, up, right, down and left.
+Even though only sideways movement is vital to the game core, I thought it could enhance the game experience when I learned how to add new keytriggers.
+The key to this knowledge for me was when I learned that every button has its own keyCode and I looked up console.log(e.keyCode), and lastly how to put them to use.

 3. The boxed layout of the wireframes was deemed to be impractical for the amount of content.
 So I settled for making sections of one longer page with the content designated for Portfolio, About and Contact.